For those wondering how to become a high school Bible teacher in a traditional Christian school here’s what I know about that topic.

 Finding the Job Openings

 After getting the degree and courses under your belt, you need to find the job openings.
-Unfortunately, compared to other teacher openings, the number of high school Bible teacher openings is relatively low each year.
+Unfortunately, compared to other teaching positions, the number of high school Bible teacher positions posted each year is relatively low.
 After all, how many high school Bible teachers does a school need?
 Small schools—and many Christian schools are small—only need one.
 In addition, many Christian schools are especially careful about who they hire to teach their Bible courses.